 Is the CFA Program Possible for Working Individuals and Students?

-Yes, CFA is possible for both working professionals and students.
-Here, you will learn detailed tips on how to pass the exam.
-Now, at this point, you want to take the CFA exams and earn more than in your previous job.
+Yes, CFA is doable for working professionals as well as students.
+Detailed tips on passing the exam are going to be discussed here.
+Right now, you are planning to take the CFA exams and earn more than your previous job.

 If you are a student and want to take the CFA exam, read the next point to learn more about the CFA exam levels, exam format, exam windows, and experience guidelines.